freenas/freenas-docs/userguide/sharing.rst

-As authorized accesses are added, they will be listed under "View Authorized Accesses".
+As authorized accesses are added, they will be listed under :guilabel:`View Authorized Accesses`.
 In the example shown in :numref:`Figure %s <iscsi_view_auth_access_fig>`, three users (*test1*, *test2*, and *test3*) and two groups (*1* and *2*) have been created, with group 1 consisting of one CHAP user and group 2 consisting of one mutual CHAP user and one CHAP user.
-Click an authorized access entry to display its "Edit" and "Delete" buttons.
+Click an authorized access entry to display its :guilabel:`Edit` and :guilabel:`Delete` buttons.

 .. _iscsi_view_auth_access_fig: